chriskyfung/chriskyfung.github.io/_posts/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 ![Create Cloud SQL Instance on GCP](/images/posts/qwiklabs/qwiklabs-GSP306-step3-Create-Cloud-SQL-Instance-on-GCP.png)

-Wait for the instance to be initiatized, usually the process takes 5 to 10 minutes.
+Wait for the instance to be initialized, the process usually takes 5 to 10 minutes.

 ![Instance details of the created demo MySQL](/images/posts/qwiklabs/qwiklabs-GSP306-step4-instance-details-of-Cloud-SQL.png)